 We’ve been talking about cross and up-selling for quite some time.
-Both techniques have been proved to be extremely effective when it comes to increasing the order value but also to improve the overall shopping experience.
-Product recommendations are the first step to personalisation, and when doing it right and combining it with cross-selling and up-selling, not only will your order value go up, your conversion rate, user engagement and revenue will follow.
+Both techniques have been proved to be extremely effective in increasing the order value and improving the overall shopping experience.
+Product recommendations are the first step to personalisation.
+When doing it right and combining it with cross-selling and up-selling, not only will your order value go up, your conversion rate, user engagement and revenue will follow.

 To refresh your mind: cross-selling is a technique to offer additional or complementary products to your customer.
 For example, if the user is buying a dress, you can show it shoes, bags and accessories to complete “the look”.
 In the case of up-sell, instead of complementary products, you will suggest to purchase higher-end versions of that same product or to pay for upgrades and extra features.